 Mommy Wrist Treatment Options

-The best treatments for mommy wrist are conservative: rest, splint, and pain relief.
+The best treatments for mommy wrist are conservative: rest, splint and pain relief.
 We already covered the benefits of rest and wearing a splint.
 Other treatments include:

 Pain Relief